FacuTello/Ta---Te---Ti/README.md

 Contributions are welcome!
 If you find any issues or have improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

----

 Enjoy playing this simple Tic-Tac-Toe game!
 If you have any questions or suggestions, feel free to contact me.